xyiorgyx/E-Commerce/README.md

 # E-commerce Back End Starter Code

 ## Description
-The E-commerce backend server is a api data-base using sql to store and retrieve data using insomnia.
+The E-commerce backend server is a api data-base using sql to store and retrieve data using Insomnia.
 The program allows users to add, change and delete: products, categories, tags, as well as product tags to their personal liking.
 The data base is completely customizable to the users needs and preferences.

 ## Table of Contents: